CIS-Spring-2023/project-cis_4339_project_27/frontend/README.md

 If a user logs in, if they don't have editor privileges they can only see the dashboard, find client, and find event routes.
 If a user with editor role logs in, they can see and access every route in the APP.
+Below, the image section in the navbar, a greeting should show up if the user is logged by outputing the user's name to notify user that they are logged in.

 ### Service Data Layer